What is an Accounting Worksheet?

 #4 – Income Statement

-Income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. column contains the values with respect to the expenses and revenue accounts only.
-In this case, if the value of total revenue exceeds the expense column, then the difference will be the net income of the year of the company as it is earning more revenues in the year than what it is spending on its expenses.
+Income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. column contains the values concerning the expenses and revenue accounts only.
+In this case, if the value of total revenue exceeds the expense column, then the difference will be the net income of the company’s year as it is earning more revenues in the year than what it is spending on its expenses.

 On the other hand, if the expenses total for the year exceeds the revenue total, then the difference will be the net lossNet LossNet loss or net operating loss refers to the excess of the expenses incurred over the income generated in a given accounting period.
-It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. of the year of the company as it is spending more on its expenses than what it is earning.
-In either of the cases, balancing entry is required to be passed by the company for the difference.
+It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. of the company’s year as it is spending more on its expenses than what it is earning.
+In either of the cases, a balancing entry must be passed by the company for the difference.

 #5 – Balance Sheet